bennettstone/simple-mysqli/README.md

-simple-mysqli
+SimpleMysqli
 =============

-PHP class to access MySQL database wrapper using MySQLi It can also:
+PHP class to access MySQL database wrapper using MySQLi

+This class can:

 - Connect to a given MySQL server
 - Execute arbitrary SQL queries